Derek Webb: Solo career

 On January 30, 2007, Webb released two EPs, each containing the same ten songs from earlier in his solo career, including pieces from each of his three solo studio albums.
 One Zero (Acoustic), contains acoustic reinterpretations of the songs, and is available in stores only.
 One Zero (Remix) makes use of the original recording sessions for each of the songs, but has been remixed by engineer Will Hunt.
 This more experimental record is available only online.

 Webb's next project, The Ringing Bell was released on May 1, 2007.
 Before the release date, it was available for pre-order at TheRingingBell.com in a deluxe edition which included a 96-page graphic novel inspired by the album.
 Those who pre-ordered the deluxe edition of the album were also able to immediately download it in its entirety.

 On May 12, 2009, Webb sent a message to his email mailing list stating that his next album Stockholm Syndrome was deemed too controversial for his record label to release.
 "It seems I've finally found the line beyond which my label can support me, and apparently I've crossed it," Webb writes. "[A]t this point we're not sure when the record will come out and in what form.
 The majority of the controversy is surrounding one song, which I consider to be among the most important songs on the record ….
 [B]ecause of various legal/publishing issues we're having to be rather careful with how we do what we're going to do next.".

 Webb's solo release Stockholm Syndrome was released on his website, derekwebb.com, on July 7, 2009, as a digital release.
 He has also made physical copies of both the edited and unedited versions of the CD available by September 1, 2009.

 In late 2011 Derek Webb collaborated on the soundtrack for the film, Nexus.

 On September 3, 2013, Webb released I Was Wrong, I'm Sorry & I Love You.

 On September 29, 2017, Webb released Fingers Crossed which was promoted as "a deeply personal tale of two divorces," touching on themes of his marriage ending and his loss of faith.

 On February 21, 2020, Webb released Targets with the tagline, "the time for grief is over".

-Webb is currently married to Abbie Parker of I Am They.
+On April 7, 2023, Webb released The Jesus Hypothesis, an album about finding meaning and beauty and exploring issues of gender identity and sexuality.

+On April 18th, 2025 Webb released "Survival Songs" that focuses on centering the experiences of queer people living in the United States.